MicrobitPolska/FunWithMicrobit/en/chapter03/README.md

   display.show("Hello Poland!")
 ```

+## ADD SOMETHING ABOUT FOR LOOP

-We just changed the condition with something that is always _False_
+We just changed the condition with something that is always _False_.

 ## What is the difference between these codes ?

 ## Why display is not exactly under while ?